Freesub/freesub-api/README.md

 You can use the [FreeSub Api](https://freesub-api.ttyl.gq/doc) to edit, list, and create DNS records of your domain.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+All you need to do is enter a little `JavaScript` code.
+And add the packages to your `HTML` file.
+Once you have all the code configured you can send `POST` records to the FreeSub API Server.

 ### Markdown